-Prang is a pyramid with seven tiers.
-It is attributed to Jayavarman IV.
-It was constructed around 928 CE.
+Prang is a pyramid with seven tiers in Preah Vihear, Cambodia.
+This pyramid is the creation of Jayavarman IV and dates to around 928 CE.
 It also has a steep staircase on the north side.
-It is located in Preah Vihear, Cambodia.
-It has not been restored, and the nearby monolithic site at Angkor Wat.
+It is close to the monolithic site at Angkor Wat.

 22) Angkor Wat

 Angkor Wat in Krong Siem Reap, Cambodia, is the world’s largest religious monument covering 162.6 hectares or 402 acres square.
 It’s not only the biggest but one of the world’s most fascinating historical landmarks.
 The Khmer Empire lasting from 802 CE to 1431 CE, built it as a Hindu temple for the god Vishnu.
 But then it became a Buddhist temple in the 12th century.

 Point 23 is located on diagonal access running northeast and southeast.
 This intersects with the northern point 15 Mohenjo-Daro.
 Interestingly, these locations are burial sites.

 23) The Tana Toraja Tombs